sshuttle/sshuttle/README.rst

 Client side Requirements
 ------------------------

-- sudo, or logged in as root on your client machine.
+- sudo, or root access on your client machine.
   (The server doesn't need admin access.)
 - Python 2.7 or Python 3.5.